Muzzy Izzet

-Mustafa Kemal "Muzzy" Izzet (/ˈɪzɪt/; İzzet; born 31 October 1974) is a former professional footballer who played as a midfielder for Chelsea, Leicester City, Birmingham City.
-Born in England, he represented the Turkey national team internationally.
+Mustafa Kemal "Muzzy" Izzet (/ˈɪzɪt/; İzzet; born 31 October 1974) is a former professional footballer who played as a midfielder for Chelsea, Leicester City, Birmingham City between 1993 and 2006.

+Born in England, he played for the Turkey national team internationally.
+He was part of the Turkey squad for UEFA Euro 2000 and the squad that won bronze at the 2002 FIFA World Cup.

 Early life

 His father is a Turkish Cypriot who came to England as a small boy, and his mother is English.
 His younger brother, Kemal, also became a professional footballer.
+According to Kemel, their father pushed both him and Muzzy into becoming footballers, due to his passion of the sport.

 Club career

 Leicester City

 Izzet signed as a schoolboy for Chelsea, but never made a first team appearance during three years at the London club.
 He moved to Leicester City in March 1996 on loan for the rest of the season.
 He became a regular in the side, scoring one goal.
 When Leicester beat Crystal Palace in the play-offs, Izzet was able to make his move permanent for a fee of £800,000.
 He kept his place in the side for their Premier League season, which was successful for City.
 They came 9th in the Premier League, and won the League Cup.
 Izzet formed a partnership in midfield with Neil Lennon, which proved vital for Leicester.